andy-guttridge/memory-mixup/README.md

 JSHint was configured to assume that ES6 JavaScript features are acceptable, given these were introduced in 2015.
 JSHint produced one warning about the use of ES8 syntax (`async function`). [caniuse.com](https://caniuse.com/async-functions) demonstrates this feature is implemented by the majority of browsers and estimates it is available for 96.15% of users across mobile and desktop devices.
 This was felt to be an acceptably high proportion.

 JSHint demonstrated that all functions within `assets/scripts/script.js` had a cyclomatic complexity of 5 or below, with the exception of the `getAnswerFromPlayer()` function, which had a cyclomatic complexity of 7.
-Researching the topic revealed [this blog post](https://elijahmanor.com/blog/control-the-complexity-of-your-javascript-functions-with-jshint) from Elijah Manor which cites a recommendation in Code Complete by Steve McConnell that a cyclomatic complexity above 5 is worthy of further investigation.
+Researching the topic revealed [this blog post](https://elijahmanor.com/blog/control-the-complexity-of-your-javascript-functions-with-jshint) from Elijah Manor, which cites a recommendation in Code Complete by Steve McConnell that a cyclomatic complexity above 5 is worthy of further investigation.

 The `getAnswerFromPlayer()` function was refactored and some functionality split out into a new `checkItemValid()` function.
-This reduced the cyclomatic complexity of `getAnswerFromPlayer` down to 5, but at the expense of introducing a new function also with a cyclomatic complexity of 5 and requiring 4 parameters.
+This reduced the cyclomatic complexity of `getAnswerFromPlayer()` down to 5, but at the expense of introducing a new function also with a cyclomatic complexity of 5 and requiring 4 parameters.
 This was deemed acceptable for the time being, however further refactoring these two functions would have been a focus given more time, and may be worth revisiting in future.

 JSHint also detected numerous missing semi-colons, which were inserted.

 ### Lighthouse testing

-The Lighthouse in the Google Chrome developer tools highlighted that a number of `aria-labels` on the `<div>` elements used for the game board items did not match the aria `role` attribute.
+The Lighthouse report in the Google Chrome developer tools highlighted that a number of `aria-labels` on the `<div>` elements used for the game board items did not match the aria `role` attribute.
 Given the images in these elements change frequently, `aria-label` attributes are added programmatically via JavaScript, and no `role` attribute had been set.

 <p align="center">
   <img src="readme_assets/lighthouse-aria.png" alt="Extract of lighthouse report showing issue with aria-labels" width="600">